hexavik/C-Programming-Questions/Arrays/Target_Sum_Pairs_Locator/target_sum_pairs_locator.md

 - Ensure no duplicate pairs are included in the output.
 - Handle negative numbers and zeros appropriately.

-**Notes:**
+> [!NOTE]
+>

-- **Transformation Logic:**
+> - **Transformation Logic:**
-  - Iterate through the array and use a hash map (dictionary) to store the complements of the numbers seen so far.
+>   - Iterate through the array and use a hash map (dictionary) to store the complements of the numbers seen so far.
-  - For each number, check if its complement (i.e., target - number) exists in the hash map.
+>   - For each number, check if its complement (i.e., target - number) exists in the hash map.
-  - If the complement exists, add the pair to the result.
+>   - If the complement exists, add the pair to the result.
-- **Output Format:**
+> - **Output Format:**
-  - The order of pairs does not matter.
+>   - The order of pairs does not matter.
-  - Avoid duplicate entries by ensuring each pair is only added once
+>   - Avoid duplicate entries by ensuring each pair is only added once
-- **Edge Cases:**
+> - **Edge Cases:**
-  - Input array is empty: [].
+>   - Input array is empty: [].
-  - No pairs match the target sum.
+>   - No pairs match the target sum.
-  - Input contains multiple duplicates of the same number.
+>   - Input contains multiple duplicates of the same number.